How does the Lockdown iPhone app protect my privacy?

 When you think about online adverts, and how they always seem to correlate perfectly to something you were just thinking about, it can seem like a spooky coincidence.
 In reality, you probably searched something similar, and that activity was tracked by digital advertisers.

 It can be disconcerting to not know what data companies are collecting from your phone and what they are doing with it.
-Indeed, big tech companies have been criticized in the past for placing responsibility on the consumer to change their device’s default privacy settings if they want more control over the data that applications can collect.
+Indeed, big tech companies have been criticised in the past for placing responsibility on the consumer to change their device’s default privacy settings if they want more control over the data that applications can collect.

 However, even if you change your permissions, it’s still possible for apps to track you as you browse.
 This is where Lockdown, an iPhone and Mac app can help.
 Launched July 2019, the app now boasts over 100,000 users and has blocked an astounding 1 billion trackers.